A Network Formation Model Based on Subgraphs: Introduction

 The most basic models are what are known as `stochastic block models', in which links may depend on node characteristics but are (conditionally) independent of each other.
-That approach assumes away correlation between links, and so is not suited for most applications beyond community detection.
-In particular, stochastic block models are not an option for estimation in most economic applications.
-In fact, in Section \ref{sec:Applications} we show that our models by incorporating correlation in links substantially outperform a stochastic block model in matching key network characteristics, even when the block model admits a rich set of covariates.
+That approach requires correlation between links to be well-approximated by observable characteristics, and may not be sufficient for most applications.\footnote{A variation on this is community detection where nodes are estimated to belong to certain groups, though this calculation is NP-hard.
+See \cite{bickel2011} for a ``non-parametric view'' of network formation, and \cite{jacksons2017} for an approach to estimating the blocks even if they are latent.} In particular, stochastic block models are not a good option for estimation in applications in which there is substantial clustering (triangles) or other cliques in the network.
+In fact, in Section \ref{sec:Applications} we show that our model (even with only four parameters) models the graph structure of real-world data better than a stochastic block model even when the block model admits a rich set of covariates and unobserved node level heterogeneity (fixed effects) \citep{chatterjee2010random,graham2014empirical}.\footnote{In fact, correlations can be viewed as driven by unobserved heterogeneity \citep*{chatterjee2010random}, which has links be uncorrelated conditional on all (observed and unobserved) characteristics (as extended by \cite{graham2014empirical}).
+See also \cite{charbonneau2017multiple} for related work that is a directed networks version of \cite{graham2014empirical}.
+Such models have been studied in the mathematics and statistics literatures (e.g., \cite{holland1981exponential,park2004statistical,blitzstein2011sequential}).} Although there are challenges in taking such models to data, they are useful if link correlation is not a concern.